-The originality of this study is, in addition to the spillover variable computed using formula (4), to estimate different types of the FDI spillover variable that considers the nested structure of the NACE industrial classification.
-We argue that there is a close relationship between the industrial-organizational proximity of the MNEs to domestic firms and the transferability of export-related technology and knowledge from the former to the latter (Table 2).
+The originality of this study is, in addition to the spillover variable computed using formula (4), to estimate different types of the FDI spillover variable that considers the multi-layered structure of the NACE industrial classification.
+We argue that there is a close relationship between proximity in product and technological space (hereinafter "industrial-technological proximity") between the MNEs and domestic firms and the transferability of export-related technology and knowledge from the former to the latter (Table 2).
 The closer the position of a domestic firm to an MNE in terms of business type, the more likely that the domestic firm can obtain industry (sector)-specific information on foreign markets from the MNE.
 On the other hand, if the MNE has a significantly higher level of general technology and knowledge concerning export operation than the domestic firms, even though the MNE is in a remote position in terms of business type, an indigenous firm can still greatly increase its chances for exporting its products or services by emulating such an MNE.
 At the same time, we also expect that the more homogenous an MNE is with respect to a domestic counterpart in terms of business type, the greater and more intense the competition between them will be in export markets.
 Hence, the possibility cannot be ruled out that the crowding-out effect of the competition between MNEs and domestic companies may eliminate all or part of the FDI export-promoting effect due to the transfer of industry-specific technology and knowledge.

-The externality brought to domestic firms by the export activity of MNEs will be actualized as an accumulation effect of all the factors described above.
-In other words, it is possible that FDI with a different industrial-organizational proximity may have a different impact in terms of not only extent but also direction.
-Standing on this premise, we adapt a set of FDI spillover variables reflecting the nested structure of the industrial classification to detect the source of the information spillover effect more effectively and precisely.
-Specifically, if the i-th firm belongs in NACE with sector P for the 4-digit level and sector Q for the 3-digit level, the export propensity of foreign firms in sector P for the i-th firm is defined as:
+The externality brought to domestic firms by the export activity of MNEs will be actuated as an accumulation effect of all the factors described above.
+In other words, it is possible that FDI with a different industrial-technological proximity may have a different impact in terms of not only extent but also direction.
+Standing on this premise, we adapt a set of FDI spillover variables reflecting the multi-layered structure of the industrial classification to detect the source of the information spillover effect more effectively and precisely.
+Specifically, if the i-th firm belongs in NACE with sector P for